bruhtus/scrawl/_posts/2020-10-11-pavement-distress-ssd.md

 By no means this is not the best implementation of SSD for pavement distress detection.
 I have only a few training dataset and a few testing dataset.
 So you could say what i did here is a minimum requirement that result in minimum performance.
 You can improve this project quite a lot.

-If you want to improve this project, you can start by these things:
+If you want to improve this project, you can start from these things:
 1. Use a lot of training data and testing data.
 2. Use a camera that has wide angle lens (because 50mm lens is not wide enough).